-It is also important that you read and gather customer feedback to guide you.
+It is also important that you read and gather customer feedbacks to guide you.
 Choose stores that specialize in selling vintage sports memorabilia for best finds and expert advice.

 Does the dealer offer a money back guarantee?
 How about one year warranty?
 Do they assure you returns or exchange for defective vintage memorabilia?
 See to it that sellers do not only provide you quality merchandise but also quality customer service.

 Look for a certificate of authenticity that always comes along with a specific product.
 It would be better if such certificate would come from a reputable third party rather than from an unknown institution or from the dealer itself.

 You must be familiar with price ranges and changes.
 Browse for a certain collectible item in different shops and see if their prices vary and have major differences.
 Bargains are not necessarily good finds.
 When the value of a vintage memorabilia seems to be less than the others, it can be too good to be true and that is risky.
 You might end up with a fake and you should have not wondered why it was cheap.